Are you trying to make an international money transfer? Then you’ll need to know what IBAN and SWIFT BIC codes are and where to find them.

 Share Important Information

-One of the main functions of the SWIFT messaging system is that it enables banks to share a significant amount of financial data.
+One of the main functions of the SWIFT messaging system is enabling banks to share significant amounts of financial data.
 This includes critical information like:

 Expedite Transfers

-If both the sending and receiving banks have a relationship, SWIFT moves the money along immediately.
+If both the sending and receiving banks have a relationship, SWIFT sends payment messages quickly, but the speed of settlement depends on bank relationships, intermediaries, compliance checks, and rails.
 The messaging system helps to expedite international payments and streamline the entire process.

 How do I Find My SWIFT BIC Code?